 This is by no means an apples-to-apples comparison.
 The AEMO used the primary axis (left) for the capacity loss of Loy Yang unit and a secondary axis (right) for the response of the Hornsdale Power Reserve.
 The primary axis goes from 0 to 600 MW and the secondary axis from 0 to … 9 MW.

 What would it look like in a fair comparison between the two?
-Wanting to see this graphically, I digitized the graph and tried to recreate the graph.
-The final result looks something like this:
+Wanting to see this graphically, I digitized the graph and first tried to recreate it.
+The final result looks like this: